brunodigiorgi/fdhmm/README.md

 Facilities are provided for training hmm model for prediction of the next observed symbol, using k-fold cross-validation.
 Model parameters can be saved and restored.
 Thread parallelization is used and can lead to x2 and higher speedup when using multi-core cpu.

-Examples are provided in the test folder as test cases.
-Not the cleanest approach but practical.
+Examples are momentarily provided in the test folder as test cases.
 The file HMMTest.cpp is thoroughly commented, better start from that.